 Hydrogen Fuelling Stations

 Proton Energy located in Connecticut, U.S., mainly manufactures hydrogen generators and hydrogen control systems.
-It is now venturing into supply of hydrogen fuelling systems for utilities, as the company believes that home hydrogen fuelling stations will help promote hydrogen as the ‘green fuel’ in the future.
+It is now venturing into the supply of hydrogen fuelling systems for utilities, as the company believes that home hydrogen fuelling stations will help promote hydrogen as the ‘green fuel’ in the future.

-Similar to plug-in electric cars, hydrogen powered cars and utilities have no emissions.
+Similar to plug-in electric cars, hydrogen-powered cars and utilities have no emissions.
 The emission problems with these are due to the electricity used.

-To overcome this problem, Proton Energy has begun developing generators that can work using alternative and renewable energy sources such as solar, wind, hydro, and wave energy to produce the electricity required to split water into hydrogen, thereby ensuring that the hydrogen generated is totally carbon free.
+To overcome this problem, Proton Energy has begun developing generators that can work using alternative and renewable energy sources such as solar, wind, hydro, and wave energy to produce the electricity required to split water into hydrogen, thereby ensuring that the hydrogen generated is totally carbon-free.

 - Zero emissions during fuelling

-- Renewable power sources reduce carbon footprint
+- Renewable power sources reduce the carbon footprint

 - Safe, reliable, and immediate supply of hydrogen